ArcBlock/forge-docs/src/token_swap/withdraw/index.md

 ### 3. Fill the form

-1. Enter recipient address, must be valid ETH address, if you enter the wrong address, your token will be lost.
+1. Enter recipient address, which must be valid ETH address.
+Note, if you enter the wrong address your token(s) will be lost.
-2. Enter the number of swapping
+2. Enter the number of tokens for swapping
 3. Click "Submit" to generate the authentication QR code
 4. Open your ABT wallet, scan the QR code, and complete the signature verification

 ![](../imgs/withdraw_action.png)

-Token Swap supports saving recipient to the whitelist, which is convenient for users to initiate a swapping next time:
+Token Swap supports saving recipient to your contact list, which is convenient for users to initiate repeat swaps:

-3.1  Adding address to whitelist
+3.1  Adding address to Contact List

 ![](../imgs/save_whitelist.png)

-3.2  Using whitelist
+3.2  Using Your Contact List

 ![](../imgs/use_whitelist.png)